 - RPA applications for personal use such as digital assistants

 This is quite a comprehensive list but we can’t think of every possible RPA application for every company.
 You can use a process mining solution to identify the most impactful RPA implementation areas for your company based on your company’s actual processes.
-For example, QPR, one of the leading process mining vendors, built an easy-to-use tool to identify automation opportunities.
 You can read our research on how process mining supports RPA for more info.

 Common business processes and activites

 Every business needs to sell to survive. issues in the operations side of selling are costly, they can result in customer complaints or selling at reduced prices due to clerical errors.

 - provides a faster service to your customers.
 Since automation can speed up processes, customers will receive invoices earlier, leading to earlier payments and improved cash flow.

 - Document understanding: Combining Natural Language Processing (NLP) and computer vision, companies can extract information from a wide variety of documents such as emails and order forms to automate conversion of customer communication to structured data including orders.
 Hypatos is one of the leading companies in this area and they explain in detail how they combine NLP and computer vision to achieve document understanding.

 - Moving data between different systems: All customer communication involving new orders needs to be processed.
 The resulting structured data needs to be inserted in the company’s ERP or order management system.
 RPA bots or scripts can be used for this purpose.